cornflowerblu/gpt-game-summaries/infra/README.md

+# MongoDB Setup

+This project now includes a MongoDB instance that runs in ECS alongside the application.
+The MongoDB instance is deployed as a separate stack and the application stack depends on it.

+## Required SSM Parameters

+Before deploying, make sure you have the following SSM parameters set up:

+- `/overtime/MONGO_USERNAME`: MongoDB admin username
+- `/overtime/MONGO_PASSWORD`: MongoDB admin password
+- `/overtime/DB_NAME`: MongoDB database name

+## MongoDB Connection

+The MongoDB connection string is stored in SSM Parameter Store at `/overtime/MONGO_CONNECTION_STRING`.
+The application can use this connection string to connect to the MongoDB instance.

+## Data Persistence

+The MongoDB instance uses an EFS volume for data persistence.
+Make sure to replace the placeholder EFS ID and access point ID in the `mongodb-stack.ts` file with your actual values.

 # Overtime OTE Player Summaries Infrastructure

 This directory contains the AWS CDK code for deploying the Overtime OTE Player Summaries service.